katzer/cordova-plugin-email-composer/README.md

 - [bugfix:] Defaults were ignored

 #### Known issues
-- _res://_ attachments are not sent even they are present while editing the draft.
 - _\<img\>_ tags do not work on Android.
 - Callbacks for WP8/Windows platform are called immediately.
 - _isAvailable_ does always return _true_ for WP8/Windows platform.